 Retractable window awnings are traditional for many restaurants and businesses.
 Custom retractable awnings can be manual or motorized depending on the size needed.
 Select one of the many awning fabrics we have available.
-American Canvas & Awning has generations of experience in restaurant and store awnings.
+San Francisco, CA Bay Area-based American Awning has generations of experience in restaurant and store awnings.

 We can recommend solutions that will work for your home or business.
 We also make custom exterior drop curtains that filter the light while allowing you to enjoy the view.